[ View All Other Cycling Nutrition Topics ]

 Because of diversity in weight, fitness, mechanical efficiency, duration of cycling, environmental conditions, and so on, there is no fixed estimate for the calorie demand per hour of cycling.

-Nevertheless, it is roughly estimated that the “calorie price” of cycling for one hour is from 300 to 600 calories.
-(As general information, a well-trained cyclist will require 500 to 600 calories per hour and at times even more.)
+Nevertheless, it is roughly estimated that the “calorie price” of cycling for one hour is 300 to 600 calories.
+(As general information, a well-trained cyclist will require 500 to 600 calories per hour and sometimes even more.)

 Note: It is important to remember that calories are burned, not just while cycling.
-There is also an after effect of “burning” calories once the cycling session has ended, and the body is recovering from the effort, which increases the calorie spending 10% to 15%.
+There is also an after-effect of “burning” calories once the cycling session has ended, and the body is recovering from the effort, increasing calorie spending by 10% to 15%.
 In turn, there is no need to exaggerate eating, but not consuming the required additional calories will result in a feeling of exhaustion.

 Cycling Nutrition – Before, During and After the Ride